kremalicious/portfolio/README.md

 ## 🎉 Features

-The whole [portfolio](https://matthiaskretschmann.com) is a React-based single page app built with [Next.js](https://nextjs.org) in Typescript, using only statically generated pages.
+The whole [portfolio](https://matthiaskretschmann.com) is a React-based app built with [Next.js](https://nextjs.org) in Typescript, using statically generated pages with a pinch of server-side rendering and server actions.

 If you are looking for the former Gatsby-based app, it is archived in the [`gatsby-deprecated`](https://github.com/kremalicious/portfolio/tree/gatsby-deprecated) branch.